tweag/nickel/rfcs/002-merge-types-terms-syntax.md

 With the first release in mind, we propose to just disable support for enum altogether.
 This is a handy but hardly fundamental feature, and this lets us more time to find a good syntax replacement.
-We can also disable `switch` temporarily, as currently its only usage is for enums.
+We can also disable `switch` (edit from 05.12.22: now `match`) temporarily, as currently its only usage is for enums.

 ### Translation